Overview

 Make a list of:

-- Your child's symptoms, including any that seem unrelated to the reason for your appointment.
+- Your child's symptoms, including any that don't seem related to the reason for your appointment.

 - All medicines, vitamins or other supplements your child takes, including the doses.

-For pediatric obstructive sleep apnea, some basic questions to ask your health care professional include:
+For pediatric obstructive sleep apnea, some basic questions to ask your child's healthcare professional include:

 - What tests are needed?

-- Is this condition likely temporary or chronic?
+- Is this condition likely short term or long term?

 - What's the best course of action?